 FedEx Route Consultant | FedEx Route Due Diligence

-MyGround® Support has been providing numerous support services to FedEx Route or Linehaul Run Buyers including due diligence support since 2014.
+Support has been providing numerous support services to FedEx Route or Linehaul Run Buyers including due diligence support since 2014.
 We've analyzed hundreds of routes over the years and our experience is unparalleled to others.
-Over 3,060 visitors visited our site in 2018 alone.
-According to SBA statistics only 55.66% of SBA loans in the Trucking (Local) business are repaid, it is a high risk business!
-We cannot stress how important it is to engage a highly skilled unbiased consultant like ourselves.
+Several try to mimic our services, but none truly compare.

 Our specific FedEx Route Buyer services include: